bgbaroo/express-demo/src/domain/usecases/util/README.md

 with generic cryptography primitives provided in the Node.js `crypto` module.

-Bcrypt hash output is in Base64 string, so it can be easily saved in text files (as with UNIX `/etc/passwd`) or into the database as text.
+Bcrypt hash output is in highly portable Base64 string, so it can be conveniently saved in text files (as with UNIX `/etc/passwd`) or into the database as text.

-## Bcrypt salt and dictionary attack
+## Bcrypt salt - a defense against dictionary attacks

 In addition to the ease of use, Bcrypt also requires a _salt_ everytime it generates a new hash for a new password.

-The addition of salt is like when a chef's finishing a dish - a pinch of salt and everything's great.
+The addition of salt is like a chef's finishing touch - a pinch of salt and everything's great.

-Salt is a random number, used to mutate the input to the hash function so that each call to the hash function receives different input.
+Salt is a random number, used to mutate the input before being fed into the hash function, so that each call to the hash function receives different input.

 This means in popular passwords like `1234` cannot be guessed from a rainbow table or other dictionary